Qt for macOS

 For example, when dark-mode was introduced in macOS 10.14 Mojave, macOS would only treat applications built against the 10.14 SDK as supporting dark-mode, and would leave applications built against earlier SDKs with the default light mode look.
 This technique allows Apple to ensure that binaries built long before the new SDK and operating system was released will still continue to run without regressions on new macOS releases.

-A consequence of this is that if Qt has problems dealing with some of these macOS features (dark-mode, layer-backed views), the only way to opt out of them is building with an earlier SDK (the 10.13 SDK, available through Xcode 9).
-This is a last-resort solution, and should only be applied if your application has no other ways of working around the problem.
+Building against an older SDK is a last-resort solution, and should only be applied if your application has no other ways of working around the problem.

 macOS applications are typically deployed as self-contained application bundles.
 The application bundle contains the application executable as well as dependencies such as the Qt libraries, plugins, translations and other resources you may need.
 Third party libraries like Qt are normally not installed system-wide; each application provides its own copy.